fsmMLK/inkscapeMadeEasy/README.md

 # inkscapeMadeEasy

-This set of python modules is intended to extend Aaron Spike's inkex.py module, adding functions to help the development of new extensions for Inkscape <https://inkscape.org>.
+This set of python modules is intended to extend Aaron Spike's inkex.py module <https://github.com/inkscape/inkscape/blob/bzr-original/share/extensions/inkex.py>, adding functions to help the development of new extensions for Inkscape <https://inkscape.org>.

 Here you will find methods and classes to deal with drawings, styles, markers, texts, plots, etc. It is a work-in-progress project and new features will be added in the future.
 However there is no roadmap right now.